 Speaking of the deck, its length is ample for anybody but its width is slightly narrow.
 Nowhere near the cramped feel of a Razor, but it’s hard to fit two shoes side-by-side.

-Below is an example of what how they (don’t quite) fit when side-by-side.
+Below is an example of how they (don’t quite) fit side-by-side.

 To coast with both feet on the deck, you’ll need to angle them a bit.
 Even then, at least one will hang off slightly.

 Firstly, it’s easy to get the feel of positioning your feet after your first couple rides.
 With a little practice, your feet don’t have to grope so much for the right spot.
 They just start to land there intuitively, even as you switch kicking feet.